denizgursoy/gotouch/README.md

 Creator of this yaml might want to customize project if a specific choice is selected, so values written under a choice will be appended to general [value](#values).
 But choice values cannot be changed by the user.

-A complete choice can be written like:
+A choice can be written like:

 ```yaml
 - choice: Yes